International Federation of Red Cross and Red Crescent Societies: Organization

 The IFRC has its secretariat in Geneva and has five regional offices and numerous country and multi-country cluster offices around the world.
 The secretary general is Jagan Chapagain (Nepal).
-The IFRC is governed by a governing board consisting of a president, four vice-presidents, the chairman of the finance commission and 20 National Society representatives.
+The IFRC is governed by a governing board consisting of a president, five vice presidents (one ex-officio), the chairman of the finance commission and representatives from 20 National Societies.
 The highest body of the IFRC is the General Assembly which convenes every two years with delegates from all National Societies.
 Among other tasks, the General Assembly elects the president.
-The current president of the IFRC is Francesco Rocca, who also fulfills the role of president of the Italian Red Cross.
+The current president of the IFRC is Kate Forbes (USA).